lerebear/sizeup-cli/README.md

   $ sizeup [DIFF] [-c <value>] [-t <value>] [-v]

 ARGUMENTS
-  DIFF
-      [default: @wip] An identifier for the diff to evalute.

-      The following identifiers are supported:

-      @wip - special identifier that denotes the modified files in the git working tree (i.e. the result of `git diff`)
-      @staged - special identifer that denotes the files in the git staging area (i.e. the result of `git diff --staged`)
+  DIFF  Either an arbitrary set of arguments/flags to be forwarded to `git diff` (in which case those arguments must
-      <url> - The URL of a pull request on GitHub (e.g. "https://github.com/lerebear/sizeup-cli/pull/1")
+        appear after "--") OR the URL of a pull request on GitHub (e.g. "https://github.com/lerebear/sizeup/pull/1")

 FLAGS
   -c, --config-path=<value>  Path to configuration file for the sizeup lib.
-                             For more details, see: https://github.com/lerebear/sizeup-core#configuration -t, --token-path=<value>   Path to a file containing a GitHub API token.
+                             For more details, see: https://github.com/lerebear/sizeup#configuration -t, --token-path=<value>   Path to a file containing a GitHub API token.
                              If this flag is omitted and the `diff` argument is a URL, then this tool will prompt for a token instead.
   -v, --verbose              Explain scoring procedure in detail